 In 1984 John moved to the New Zealand Dairy Board where he was a senior executive for 15 years with roles covering the Board’s supply chain, arrangements for purchasing dairy products from the independent dairy companies, and the financial and management accounting for the parent company.
 In 2000 he returned to economic consulting in transport, agriculture and education, and for a period was on the NZ Apple and Pear Board.

-In 2007 John and Ann moved to Kohimarama, the Auckland suburb of John’s formative years.
-He remains busily involved, having been appointed in 2008 as Executive Director of the Board of Airline Representatives.
+In 2007 John and Ann moved to Kohimarama, the Auckland suburb of John’s formative years and he remained busily involved, having been appointed in 2008 as Executive Director of the Board of Airline Representatives.
 BARNZ, which represents the airlines that fly into New Zealand on matters affecting them collectively.
+John retired in 2017.

 Saint Kentigern College is very proud that one of their early students received such a prestigious award and went on to a distinguished career that has been very much a fulfilment of the vision that Cecil Rhodes had in establishing the Scholarship.